-The vast expanse east of LAX doesn’t exactly scream seafood destination, but Coni’Seafood has managed to turn Inglewood into an oceanic dining hotspot.
-The minimalist, glass-facade space houses grey walls, aquarium-like room dividers filled with under-the-sea tchotchkes and a large, tapered-roof back patio for beachside-style dining.
-The lean menu includes popular smoked marlin tacos ($9), more than a dozen shrimp dishes from raw to deep-fried and more elaborate house specialties like Pescado Zarandeado ($22/kilo)—butterflied snook fish that’s marinated in soy sauce and grilled to savory perfection over charcoal.
-Chicharrón de pescado ($16) involves crispy, pan-fried tilapia chunks with tangy soy and lemon sauce, while another standout dish stars sweet langoustines ($20)—bathed in garlic, chiles and lemon juice—and, if you’re lucky, prized roe.
+The vast expanse east of LAX doesn’t exactly scream “seafood destination,” but Coni’Seafood managed to turn Inglewood into an oceanic dining hotspot—and from there, it was L.A. seafood domination, baby.
+Such is the power of this Nayarit-style fish spot, now with three locations that offer a tight menu of smoked marlin tacos, more than a dozen shrimp dishes from raw to deep-fried, and more elaborate house specialties like Pescado Zarandeado: butterflied snook fish that’s marinated in soy sauce and grilled to savory perfection over charcoal.
+Chicharrónes de Pescado involves crispy, pan-fried tilapia chunks with tangy soy and lemon sauce, while another standout dish stars sweet langoustines—bathed in garlic, chilies and lemon juice—and, if you’re lucky, prized roe.